-- 99078 with TH modifier reimbursement is \$30.00 per visit, up to 10 visits total - 0502F reimbursement is \$175.00 as a one-time retention incentive on or after the fifth visit in our Centering Pregnancy program.
+- 99078 with TH modifier reimbursement is \$30.00 per visit, up to 10 visits total - 0502F reimbursement is \$175.00 as a one-time retention incentive on or after the fifth visit

+You should bill for Centering Pregnancy visits separately from global maternity benefits and file the appropriate pregnancy related diagnosis code.

+To participate as a Centering Pregnancy provider, practices must have Centering® Healthcare Institute membership and also be in the process of achieving (or have already achieved) Site Approval status.
+Providers must maintain accreditation/licensure with Centering Healthcare Institute in order to maintain participation in our Centering Pregnancy Program.
 Complete the Centering Pregnancy Application Form located at www.BlueChoiceSC.com/find-form.
-Be sure to select the Providers check box.
+Be sure to select the Providers checkbox.

-You should bill for Centering Pregnancy visits separately from global maternity benefits and file the appropriate pregnancy-related diagnosis code.

-To participate as a Centering Pregnancy provider, practices must have Centering® Healthcare Institute membership and be in the process of achieving or have already achieved Site Approval status.
-Providers must maintain accreditation/licensure with Centering Healthcare Institute to maintain participation